Questions about prescription discounts?

 If your pharmacy is unable or unwilling to process your discount, please have the pharmacist call 1-877-422-7718.

 Yes.
 However, the AARP Prescription Discount Card cannot be used in conjunction with your Medicare Part D coverage.
 You can only use one over the other.
-Show your primary insurance card and your prescription discount card to see which saves you more.
+Show your primary insurance card and your prescription discounts card to see which saves you more.

 There are more than 66,000 participating pharmacies nationwide, including Walgreens, Walmart, CVS, Kroger, Rite-Aid, and more.
 Or, you can enroll in home delivery.